 If you’re looking to change one or more individual cursors, that’s easy to do as well.
 In the Customize portion of the window, select the cursor you’d like to change.
 There are 15 different cursors that can apply to different situations in Windows 10, though most of the time the primary pointer, link pointer, text select, and window resizing cursors are all you need to worry about.
 To select a custom cursor for the highlighted individual item, click Browse.

-This will open the default Cursor folder, where hundreds of different cursor options are available.
-Click one of the ones that matches the function (not the scheme) of the current cursor, then click Open to apply it to the current scheme.
-You can repeat this step as many times as it takes to get the desired result, or click Use Default to return to the standard cursor for the scheme in question.
+This will open the default Cursors folder, C:WindowsCursors, where hundreds of different cursor options are available.
+Click one that matches the function (not the scheme) of the current cursor, then click Open to apply it to the current scheme.
+You can repeat this step as many times as it takes to get the desired result or click Use Default to return to the standard cursor for the scheme in question.
 Repeat the process with any other individual cursors you’d like to change, then click Apply to make them active.

 Downloading cursor packs

 Customizing Windows interface elements has become less popular as of late, but it’s still an option for more advanced users.
-There are many programs that will install additional cursor schemes or individual cursors to the default menu, and sites like Customize.org have dedicated sections for custom cursors.
+There are many programs that will install additional cursor schemes or individual cursors to the default menu, such as Stardock’s CursorFX, and sites like Customize.org and the Open Cursor Library have dedicated sections for custom cursors.
 Once installed, these are selected in the process mentioned above.

 If you’ve found one or more individual cursors that you want to install manually, you’ll need to copy their image files directly to the Cursors folder.
 In Windows 7, 8, and 10, this is in the default Windows installation folder, usually located at C:WindowsCursors.
 The Browse function we previously outlined can actually go to any folder on your PC, but it’s usually best to keep all your cursor files in the default folder for easy access.

-When downloading individual cursor files or add-on programs, exercise caution, as with any download.
+When downloading individual cursor files or add-on programs, exercise caution as with any download — ransomware and other malware attacks are increasingly serious problems and can’t be taken lightly.
 Do not download files or programs from questionable sources, and check files with a virus scanner — like Windows Defender — before opening them.